popgemy/remarkable-owl/content/pages/pricing.md

         details: |
           #### Features:

-          *   Unlimited bandwidth..
+          *   deploy your new smart contract.

+          *   Choose your own token name.

+          *   Choose your symbol token name.

           <!---->

-          *   Take Backups anytime for free.

-          *   1 GB ram memory can up to 64.

-          *   scale up on demand.

-          *   Cloud hosting

-          *   SSL certificate

-          *   2 years free hosting
+          *   have any limits you want for market cap.

+          *   Select the market cap that suits you

-          *   2000 CodaCoin cash back
+          *   100000 CodaCoin Cash back
         actions:
           - label: Order Now
             url: /contact